about Kaila June Keliikuli

 Over the years I have taught and designed curriculum for collegiate, vocational and studio programs for fitness professionals, yoga teachers and dance educators.
 Some of these include adjunt faculty for the University of Montana and Metro State University and online and lab instructor for LifeTime Academy.
 I have worked as a 1:1 practitioner since 2008 helping people repair from injury and under-recovery, improve general function and high-level performance.
 Creative dance and movement projects that I have been a part of include La Caravana Por La Paz (USA, Venezuela, Brazil), Headwaters Dance Company (Missoula, Montana), Open Field Artists (Missoula, Montana), Daughter Cells Dance (Denver/Boulder, CO) and Soul Tribe Adventures (Mexico, Costa Rica).

-In 2005 I earned a BFA in Dance and Choreography (took me nearly 8 years and along the way I had 2 kids) and in 2014 I received a MS in Rehabilitative Science (won a scholarship – the National Academy of Sports Medicine Pursuit of Excellence Award).
-My collegiate studies were focused on developmental movement, dance kinesiology, somatic repatterning, stress reduction, injury prevention, periodization and exercise science.
-I am currently a NASM Certified Personal Trainer, Corrective Exercise + Performance Enhancement Specialist (since 2009) and an ISMETA Registered Somatic Movement Educator (since 2018).
-Currently I am in the process of completing the Fascial Fitness Trainer Certification.
+In 2005 I earned a BFA in Dance and Choreography (took me nearly 8 years and along the way I had 2 kids) from the University of Montana in Missoula.
+In 2014 I received a MS in Rehabilitative Science (won a scholarship – the National Academy of Sports Medicine Pursuit of Excellence Award) at PennWest University.
+My collegiate studies were focused on pedagogy, developmental movement, kinesiology, somatic repatterning, stress reduction, injury prevention, periodization and exercise science.
+In 2008 I attended the National Personal Training Institute in Golden , CO for a 500-hr vocational program to become an NSCA certified personal trainer.
+Shortly after I became an approved instructor through Kettlebell Concepts.

 More essentially, I am remembering how to be a human being in relationality with all things.
 I am a daughter, mother, sister, spouse and auntie.
 I identify as queer, cisgender and white-bodied with German, Irish, Scottish and English ancestry.
 My last name is Hawaiian and is gifted through my wife and her lineage.
-For the past five years I have lived on Shoshone/ Bannock territory, Turtle Island in Boise, Idaho, USA.
+Since 2017, I have lived on Shoshone/ Bannock territory, Turtle Island in Boise, Idaho, USA.

 I follow a calling to help people move and feel better.
 With my own history of SI joint dysfunction and low back pain, memory loss from early developmental trauma, and following a path of both personal and collective healing, I find myself advocating for a movement movement.
 I teach movement as a way to participate with changing times.